naruthk/react-unit-testing/README.md

   ...
 ```

 5. For static assets (stylesheets and images), they are not really useful for testing purposes.
-So we mock them out via `fileMock.js` and `styleMock.js`.
+So we mock out files and images in `fileMock.js` and stylesheets in `styleMock.js`.

 ```javascript
   ...